 Have you ever wanted to short-sell bitcoin because the market was too high?

-This is a feeling many traders have and when the time comes to go the opposite way after a long bull run, you need a good broker to back you up with the possibility to sell bitcoin.
+This is a common feeling among traders and when the time comes to go the opposite way after a long bull run, you need a good broker to back you up with the possibility to sell bitcoin.
 Short-selling bitcoin is a great way to make money with cryptocurrency.

-The best thing with shorting BTC is that you can profit from a negative market move and if you are good at it you can even use leverage.
+The best thing about shorting BTC is that you can profit from a negative market move and if you are good at it you can even use leverage.

 Today you will learn exactly how to play the market sell-offs and potentially earn some money while doing it.